-Freedom Yoga Chiang Mai offer a wide variety of yoga classes to suit students of all shapes, sizes and experience.
+Freedom Yoga Chiang Mai offer a wide variety of yoga classes to suit students of all shapes, sizes and levels.
 We understand that what suits one person might not suit the next, that’s why we are constantly adding new classes to our schedule to keep our yoga fresh and engaging.

-If you are in Chiang Mai and new to yoga, generally a Hatha class is the best place to start, but we do recommend that you try a few different styles so that you can see which suits you best. we also highly recommend our Yoga Beginner course for those looking for a deeper and understanding of the foundations of yoga, or even a few private lessons
+If you are in Chiang Mai and new to yoga, generally a Hatha class is the best place to start, but we do recommend that you try a few different styles so that you can see which suits you best.
+We also highly recommend our Yoga Beginner course for those looking for a deeper and understanding of the foundations of yoga, or even a few private lessons

-Our Yoga Classes in Chiang Mai
+Our Yoga Classes in Chiang Mai Focus On:

 Correct Alignment in Asana